 Normally we let them fight it out and move on but not outside the hen house.
 We went out with flashlights and a shotgun.
 They stopped fighting when they heard us.
 One disappeared into the woods.
-I heard the second scurry away, get tangled in the electronet fence (it wasn’t on), and then scramble up a choke cherry tree.
+I heard the second scurry away, get tangled in the electronet fence (it wasn’t on) inside the chicken pen, and then scramble up a choke cherry tree.
 It’s eyes glowed when I scanned the tree.
 “There it is.”
 I kept the light on it with one hand, covered the ear closest to Steve, and he shot it.
 It came down hard and fast, went through death throes – or so we thought – and then made a guttural moan crossed with a growl.
 “Not dead,” I said.
 “I hear it,” Steve said.
 He put it out of its misery.
 No matter how cruel they are, there’s no excuse for making them suffer.

 I stood with discretion in mind when I took this picture.
 Leaves block most of the blood.
 Assuming that you’re here because you’re interested in the reality of the homesteading lifestyle or live this way too, you already know it sometimes involves blood and guts.
 Seeing it brings a dose of reality to the situation but I don’t think it’s necessary to see this amount of gruesome detail.